davidpaps/oyster_card_2/README.md

 - Error message if a user is trying to top up and the upper limit is exceeded
 - Error message if trying to tap in to a station with insufficient credit
 - A user can track their Journey History, balance, and if they are currently in a journey.
+- A user can check if they are int he middle of a journey
 - A penalty fare is given if a journey has not been finished before starting a new one

 ---